My-Finance-Report/yearly_report/README.md

 - (WORKING) generate "report"  (see src/HtmlGenerators.hs)
   - (DONE) per month drill down
   - (DONE) summary -> per transaction drill down
-- (TODO) try to serve the resulting report with haskell
   - (DONE) allow for an interactive interface
+- (DONE) try to serve the resulting report with haskell
+  - minimally implimented with Scotty
 - (TODO) allow uploading documents to generate "live" reports
 - (TODO) allow for manually update transactions from a ui
+  - this is probably a whole project in and of itself. basically a ui to memoize and "overrule" an llm's response

 # Tech